CodePilotai/codepilot/README.md

+# *** NOTICE: Looking for help addressing vulnerabilities due to outdated packages

 # CodePilot.ai

 This and others READMEs in the repo serve as living documents and the source of truth for our development practices.